mariusbrataas/flowpoints.js/README.md

 ### Outputs
 The flowspace extracts information about all connections from the outputs of every flowpoint.
 Telling a flowpoint about inputs won’t have any effect.

+To change the color and stroke of a single connection: Add that info to the output like shown below

 There are two ways to pass info about the connections:

 __As an array.__\